benjypng/logseq-todoist-plugin/README.md

 # Instructions

 1. Go to https://developer.todoist.com/appconsole.html and create an App.
 You will need to create an App (give it any name you like), and you will be able to obtain a **test token**.
 Note down the test token as this is the API Token that you will need in Step 7.
-2. Login to your Todoist (on the web) and navigate to the Project page that you would like to retrieve into Logseq.
+2. Login to your Todoist (on the web) and navigate to the Project(s) page that you would like to retrieve into Logseq.
 Note down the number found in the URL, as this is the Project ID that you will need in Step 7.
    ![image](/screenshots/todoist-url.png)
 3. Download the release [here](https://github.com/hkgnp/logseq-todoist-plugin-ts/releases/).
 4. Extract the zip file to a folder of your choice.
 You will need to locate this folder later when you are adding the plugin in Logseq.
 If you are publishing to Github, ensure that this folder is not going to be published as it will contain your Token credentials.
 5. In the same root folder (where you can find package.json), create a file called `.env` using your favourite text editor.
 Ensure that there is no file extension and the `.env` file is in the same folder as your package.json.
 6. In the `.env` file, add in the following and save the file.
+At the moment, all variables are required.
+I am currently working on making either with prefix or without prefix optional.

    ```
    API_TOKEN=<Insert token number you got from Step 1>

+   PROJECT_ID_WITHOUT_PREFIX=<Insert Project ID (in Step 2) of the project you would like to pull the tasks from.
+These tasks will be given a prefix TODO when importing to Logseq>

-   PROJECT_ID=<Insert Project ID (in Step 2) of the project you would like to pull the tasks from>
+   PROJECT_ID_WITH_PREFIX=<Insert Project ID (in Step 2) of the project you would like to pull the tasks from.
+These tasks will not be given any prefix so you will need to incorporate them inside Todoist itself>
    ```

    Your env file should look like the below:
    ![image](/screenshots/sample-env.png)

 7. **RUN THIS STEP ONLY AFTER YOU CREATED THE `.env` file in Step 6** Using the Terminal, go to the root folder (where you can find package.json), and run `npm install && npm run build`.
 This will install the necessary packages for the plugin.
 8. Go to Logseq and ensure that you have Developer mode enabled, before going to the Plugins page.
 9. Click "Load unpacked plugin", and navigate to the folder in (2) and click open.